RoboSense-LiDAR/rslidar_sdk/doc/intro/parameter_intro.md

 - send_packet_ros

-  Ture -- The lidar packets will be sent to ROS. e.g. When you connect a lidar and want to record rosbag, you can set the *msg_source=1* and set *send_packet_ros = true*.
+  Ture -- The lidar packets will be sent to ROS or ROS2. e.g. When you connect a lidar and want to record rosbag, you can set the *msg_source=1* and set *send_packet_ros = true*.

   False -- Do nothing.

-  **Note1:  If the msg_source =2, there is no use to set send_packet_ros to true because the packets come from ROS and there is no reason to send them back to ROS.**
+  **Note1:  If the msg_source =2, there is no use to set send_packet_ros to true because the packet come from ROS and there is no reason to send them back to ROS.**

-  **Note2: Since the ROS packet message type is robosense self-defined type, you cant directly echo the topic through ROS.
+  **Note2: Since the ROS packet message type is robosense self-defined type, you can't directly echo the topic through ROS.
 Mostly the packets are only used to record offline bag because the size is much smaller than point cloud.**

 - send_point_cloud_ros

-  True -- The lidar point cloud will be sent to ROS. e.g. When you connect a lidar and want to see point cloud on ROS-Rviz, you can the *msg_source =1* and set *send_point_cloud_ros = true*.
+  True -- The lidar point cloud will be sent to ROS or ROS2. e.g. When you connect a lidar and want to see point cloud on ROS-Rviz, you can the *msg_source =1* and set *send_point_cloud_ros = true*.

   False -- Do nothing.

   **Note: The ROS point cloud type is the ROS official defined type -- sensor_msgs/PointCloud2, which means the point cloud can be visualized on ROS-Rviz directly.
-Also you can record the point cloud to rosbag but its size may be very large, thats why we support record packets.**
+Also you can record the point cloud to rosbag but its size may be very large, thats why we suggest to  record packets.**

 - send_packet_proto